Thesharing/tumblr-downloader/README.md

 | download_following()                     | Download all the posts in the blogs you are following |
 | download_blog(`name or url of the blog`) | Download all the posts in the blog you specified      |

-- The functions has two optional parameters: `start` and `max_page`. `start` is the page number to start; `max_page` is the max page number to download in case it takes too much time downloading one blog. `max_page` cannot be larger than 50, since downloader cannot access 50 and more pages via tumblr API.
+- The functions has two optional parameters: `start_page` and `max_page`. `start_page` is the page number to start; `max_page` is the max page number to download in case it takes too much time downloading one blog. `max_page` cannot be larger than 50, since downloader cannot access 50 and more pages via tumblr API.

   > When using the offset parameter the maximum limit on the offset is 1000.
 If you would like to get more results than that use either before or after.

+- `download_following` has another optional parameters: `start_blog`, which you can use it to specify which blog to start.
+This is useful when the script breaks down and you want to resume it.

 - the parameter of `download_blog` is the name or URL of the blog.
 Take [support](https://support.tumblr.com/) blog as an example, the blog name should be `support`, and the URL should be `support.tumblr.com`.